armBookCodeExamples/Erratum/Chapter3/Readme.md

 > sirenPin.input();

-Was replaced by:
+was replaced by:

 > sirenPin = OFF;

 In this way:
-1. Is used to declare sirenPin as a DigitalOut object
+1. sirenPin is declared as a DigitalOut object
-2. Is not initialized sirenPin as an input, because it is an output.
+2. sirenPin is not initialized as an input, because it is an output.
-3. Is used to initialize sirenPin as OFF, so the buzzer is turned off.
+3. sirenPin is initialized as OFF, so the buzzer is turned off.
-4. Is used to set sirenPin to ON, so the buzzer is turned on.
+4. sirenPin is set to to ON, so the buzzer is turned on.
-5. Is used to set sirenPin to OFF, so the buzzer is turned off.
+5. sirenPin is set to OFF, so the buzzer is turned off.

-This new version of the program code of Example 3.5 has the advantage that the buzzer can be toggled bewteen on and off very easily, by means of:
+This new version of the program code of Example 3.5 has the advantage that the buzzer can be toggled between on and off very easily, by means of:

 > sirenPin = !sirenPin;